JaninduDiz/music-payments-tracker/README.md

 For instructions on how to change the application icon, see the [ICON_GUIDE.md](./public/ICON_GUIDE.md) file.

+## ❤️ Keeping Your Database Alive

+Supabase may pause projects on the free plan after a period of inactivity.
+To prevent this, this project includes a GitHub Action workflow that automatically "pings" your database once a day.

+To enable this, you need to add your Supabase credentials as secrets in your GitHub repository:

+1. Go to your repository on GitHub.
+2. Click on **Settings** > **Secrets and variables** > **Actions**.
+3. Click **New repository secret** for each of the following secrets:

+    *   `SUPABASE_URL`: Your Supabase project URL (the same as `NEXT_PUBLIC_SUPABASE_URL`).
+    *   `SUPABASE_ANON_KEY`: Your Supabase anonymous key (the same as `NEXT_PUBLIC_SUPABASE_ANON_KEY`).

+The workflow is located at `.github/workflows/keep-alive.yml` and will run automatically.

 ## 🚀 Deployment

 For deployment instructions, please refer to [DEPLOYMENTGUIDE.md](./DEPLOYMENTGUIDE.md).